How to find a business mentor

 Although there are tons of resources with tips and tricks on how to run your business, there’s no official roadmap for success.
 This holds true for established businesses in mature industries, let alone startups in niche fields.

-If uncertainty has been hampering your small business pursuits, consider the benefits of working with a mentor.
+If uncertainty has been hampering your small business pursuits, consider the benefits of working with a business mentor.
 Often, this means finding someone who is further along the path in the same industry.
 However, you should also be prepared to broaden your focus.
 From accounting to productivity to web design, there are all kinds of skills and experiences you can learn from those who have more “know-how” than you do.

 This article outlines some of the benefits of working with a startup mentor.
 It also includes tips on how to find the right person to help you grow your business.